jasperanders/Bachelorthesis/Thesis/md/thesis.md

 Author: Jasper Anders
 ---

-# Which requirements need to be matched to allow for sound competence testing, in form of decentralized e-exams?
+# Which requirements need to be matched to allow for sound capability testing, in form of decentralized e-exams?

 Tags: